nailsframework/nailsjs/README.md

 # NailsFramework

-NailsFramework or short NailsJS is a newcorner Javascript library.
+NailsFramework or short NailsJS is a new Javascript library.

 ```I'm proud to announce that NailsJS enters the first stable state.
 You can safely use it.
 Please take a look at our Branches to see, what version best suits you```